NotEvenIndian/CSLapse/README.md

 # Installation:
 The software is available as a precompiled binary for Windows10 x64.
 You can download it from [https://github.com/NotEvenIndian/CSLapse](https://github.com/NotEvenIndian/CSLapse).
 Go to releases and download the newest version.

+The executable has been successfully used on Windows 10 and Windows 11.

 For other systems you might want to build it yourself.
 To see how you can do this, go to [Building from source](# Building from source).

 # Usage: